How to Use the Garden Planners

 Bookmarks, binder clips or paper clips to keep track of your spot

 Some people prefer their most-used books to be spiral bound, comb bound or in a 3-ring binder.
 While I prefer spiral myself, the cost and logistics of producing a spiral book were prohibitive.
 You can always choose to take the planner (or any book you own, really) in to a print shop and have it spiral bound.
+Or, you can choose to purchase the printable PDF download version of the black& white planner here.

 What Pages are Included in the Garden Planners: